Matthias-VP-UoM/Matthias-VP-UoM/README.md

 <p>Hi, I am Matthias Vassallo Pulis, a recent <b>graduate</b> with a <b>Bachelor's degree in Artificial Intelligence (AI)</b>, which was pursued at the <a href="https://www.um.edu.mt/" target="_blank">University of Malta</a>, and I am currently pursuing a <b>Master's degree in the same field</b> at the same University, with the aim of <b>enhancing my knowledge on the areas I have a solid foundation in</b>, and possibly <b>discover new areas that I never got the chance to explore</b> during my undergraduate studies.</p>

 ## About Me
 <p>🎓 My passion for AI began when I discovered its potential and the wide range of applications this technology brings.
 I love solving real-world problems using AI.
 My studies so far have given me a solid foundation in a variety of technical fields, especially in <b>Data Science, Computer Vision, Deep Learning, Game AI and Generative AI applications</b>, which are considered to be the areas that I am <b>most passionate</b> about.
 Alongside these technologies, I have also worked on projects that involved other areas, such as <b>Robotics, Information Retrieval and Natural Language Processing (NLP)</b>.
-Recently, I have been gaining interest in various topics, most notably <b>Interpretable and Explainable AI</b>.</p>
+Recently, I have been gaining interest in various topics, most notably <b>Interpretable and Explainable AI</b>.
+I am currently expanding my knowledge into other areas, most notably <b>Explainable and Interpretable AI</b>.</p>

 <p>💻 Whenever I'm not working on AI projects, I'm constantly looking to improve my skills through hands-on experience with a variety of programming languages, such as <b>Python, Java and C#</b> (and learning new ones along the way), ensuring <b>versatility across different platforms</b>.
 This helps to prepare me for whatever challenges life throws at me.
 You can view my <b>full tech stack</b> <a href="#-tech-stack--expertise">below</a>.</p>